 If your business is classed as ‘sophisticated’ then the FSA scheme will not apply.
 We can advise you on the strength of a claim for compensation and pursue compensation for you through negotiations with the bank, via a complaint to the Financial Ombudsman Service, or if necessary through litigation.

-EDWARD HAYES LLP instruct ABBAS LAHKA QC and GRAHAM BROUDIE QC to advise and litigate these cases.
+EDWARD HAYES instruct ABBAS LAHKA QC and GRAHAM BROUDIE QC to advise and litigate these cases.
 If a compensation claim is not possible, we can negotiate a cheaper exit from the swap.

 CONTACT US IMMEDIATELY FOR FURTHER ADVICE